 In the mildest form of the disease, gingivitis, the gums redden, swell and bleed easily.
 There is usually little or no discomfort.
 Gingivitis is often caused by inadequate oral hygiene.
 Gingivitis is reversible with professional treatment and good oral home care.

 Untreated gingivitis can advance to periodontitis.
 With time, plaque can spread and grow below the gum line.
 Toxins produced by the bacteria in plaque irritate the gums.
 The toxins stimulate a chronic inflammatory response.
 The tissues and bones that support the teeth are broken down and destroyed.
 Gums separate from the teeth, forming pockets (spaces between the teeth and gums) that become infected.
 As the disease progresses, the pockets deepen, and more gum tissue and bone are destroyed.
 Often, this destructive process has very mild symptoms.
 Eventually, teeth can become loose and may have to be removed.
-Please schedule regular dental visits with us to help fight Periodontal disease in Dallas.
+Please schedule regular dental visits with us to help fight Periodontal disease in San Antonio.

 Many people think of periodontal disease as an adult problem.
 However, studies indicate that gingivitis (the first stage of periodontal disease) is nearly a universal finding in children and adolescents.
 Advanced forms of periodontal disease are rarer in children than in adults but can occur.